primefaces/primefaces/src/main/type-definitions/README.md

 touch/touchswipe.js
 ```

-### Additional type declarations
+## Additional type declarations

-If you need to do advanced typings that cannot be done via doc comments, you
+If you need to create advanced typings that cannot be done via doc comments, you
 can create a separate `*.d.ts` file in a widget directory.
 As long as it ends
 in `.d.ts`, is is picked up automatically: